Starting 19 September 2019 – Lake Geneva, Switzerland

 A transformative year-long certification course that is designed to maximize learning and development in a coaching context using proven methodology.

 The Professional Coaching Course (PCC) is designed by one of the leading coaching schools in the United States – New Ventures West (NVW).
-The course is an International Coach Federation (ICF) accredited course and is being run in partnership by the Centre for Coaching, based at the University of Cape Town’s Graduate School of Business and NVW.
+The course is an International Coach Federation (ICF) accredited course and is being run in partnership by the Centre for Coaching and NVW.

 When you enrol in the PCC, you join a group of professionals who study, learn, and coach together for an entire year and quickly form a supportive learning community.
 The curriculum blends a rigorous course of study with hands-on practice and attention to participants’ own individual development.